 Lighting throughout the Hill and Guest House is undergoing a retrofit to LED bulbs.
-Based on current installations, more than 6,000 light bulbs have been replaced, saving an estimated 1.4 million kWh of electricity annually—enough to power nearly 150 homes for a year (EPA Equivalencies Calculator).
-In addition old heating, ventilation, and air conditioning (HVAC) units are being replaced by more efficient, new units.
+Based on current installations, more than 6,000 light bulbs have been replaced, saving an estimated 1.4 million kWh of electricity annually—enough to power nearly 150 homes for a year.
+In addition old heating, ventilation, and air conditioning (HVAC) units are being replaced to improve efficiency.

 Weather Controlled Irrigation and Drip Irrigation Systems

-On-Campus Housing Maintannce has installed a centralized irrigation control system that adjusted watering schedules based on weather data and landscape type to prevent overwatering.
+On-Campus Housing Maintenance has installed a centralized irrigation control system that adjusts watering schedules based on weather data and landscape type to prevent over-watering.
 Currently 24 smart controllers are installed with the ability to add more.